ekedonald/1-Linux-Practice-Project/README.md

 # File Permissions and Ownership
 ## 21. chmod command:
-The chmod command modifies a fiel or directory's read, write and execute permissions.
+The chmod command modifies a file or directory's read, write and execute permissions.
 In Linux, each file is associated with 3 user classes - owner, group member and others.
 Here's the basic syntax:

 ```bash
 chmod [option] [permission] [file_name]